Jeffrey Higgins Complaints and Lawsuit Overview

 Frequently Asked Questions

-Yes, investors who suffered losses may be able to recover damages by filing a claim through FINRA arbitration.
-Brokerage firms have a duty to supervise their financial advisors, and investors may have claims against the firm for failing to prevent misconduct.
-A securities fraud attorney can evaluate potential claims and help investors pursue financial recovery.
+Investors may be able to recover losses by filing a claim through FINRA arbitration.
+Brokerage firms have a duty to supervise their advisors, and investors may have claims for damages related to misconduct, including misrepresentation, unsuitable investments, or failure to supervise.